OctopusDeploy/docs/docs/deployment-process/releases/index.md

 ## Releases

 By navigating to the Project's Overview page and selecting **Releases**, you can see all the releases that have been created for the project.
-If you want to deploy a release or [schedule a deployment](#schedule-a-deployment), click on the release.
+If you want to deploy a release or [schedule a deployment](#scheduling-a-deployment), click on the release.

 ## Deploying Releases

 If the [Lifecycle](/docs/deployment-process/lifecycles/index.md) associated with the project is configured to deploy automatically to its first environment, the release will start to be deployed as soon as the release is created.

-If the release is not deployed automatically, you can click **DEPLOY TO Environment** where *Environment* is the first environment in the project's lifecycle.
+If the release is not deployed automatically, you can click **DEPLOY TO (Environment)** where *Environment* is the first environment in the project's lifecycle.
 Alternatively, you can click **Deploy to...** to select a specific environment to deploy to.

 ### Scheduling a Deployment

 1. Select the release you want to schedule for deployment.
 1. Click **DEPLOY TO...** or **DEPLOY TO (Environment)**.
+1. If you selected **DEPLOY TO...**, select the environment to be deployed to.
 1. Expand the **WHEN** section and select **later**.
 1. Specify the time and date you would like the deployment to run.
 Note, deployments can only be scheduled for 30 days in advance.
 1. Specify a timeout period.
 If the deployment does not start within the specified timeout period, the deployment will not run.
 1. Click **SAVE**.

-Deployments schedule for the future can be viewed under the Project Overview page, the Dashboard, and the **Tasks** section of the web portal.
+Deployments scheduled for the future can be viewed under the Project Overview page, on the **Dashboard**, and the **Tasks** section of the web portal.

-#### Scheduling Deployments and Octo.exe Command Line
+#### Scheduling Deployments With Octo.exe

 For everyone using the [command line tool Octo.exe](/docs/api-and-integration/octo.exe-command-line/index.md), you can use the following option: